-Start by creating a folder called web-app next to the notebook.ipynb file where your ufo-model.pkl file resides.
-In that folder create three more folders: static , with a folder css inside it, and templates .
+- 1. Start by creating a folder called web-app next to the notebook.ipynb file where your ufo-model.pkl file resides. - 2.
+In that folder create three more folders: static, with a folder css inside it, and templates'.
+You should now have the following files and directories: